oskarfigura/led-menu/README.md

 Atmega16 - switch case statements (menu_switch.c)
 1058bytes (6.5% full)

+Conclusion:
+Code written using if statements will take significantly less memory than code written using switch case statements.
+For a microcontroller such as Atmega16 this can have a major impact on the structure of your code.

 Demo of menu - https://youtu.be/TvDNxFKiiDQ
 Please note that this is some of my first code written in C hence it's not of the highest quality.